(The Player Piano Rebuilder's Most Important Tool)

-The standard QRS Test Roll is designed to help the user determine Seven basic operating characteristics of any regular 88-note player piano mechanism.
-They are: General Leakage, Tracking, Tempo Control, Scale Uniformity, Repetition, Capacity and Auto-Sustain.
-For reasons which will be explained later*, the QRS Test Roll only tests 82 of the 88 notes.
-The Test Roll also has perforations at the end of the roll to test the function of an Automatic Rewind device if one is present.
+The Player-Care Test Roll is designed to help the user determine Six basic operating characteristics of any regular 88-note player piano mechanism.
+They are: General Leakage, Tracking, Tempo Control, Scale Uniformity, Repetition, and Capacity.
+Our new test roll tests ALL 88 notes.
 It should also be noted that the tests on the roll are not individually marked or named.
 Therefore, small graphics are included below as necessary to help you determine which portion of the roll performs which test.
 To hear what the test roll sounds like as played in the MIDI program used to design trhe roll, click here.
 Or, to hear an MP3 file, click here.

 Remember: The player mechanism cannot play the piano any better than the piano plays by hand.

 Before You Begin: Use a Trackerbar Pump and 'Pump the Bar'.

 1) Place the Play/Reroll Lever in the Reroll position.
 This action disengages

 the Take-Up Spool from the Transmission, allowing the Take-Up Spool to turn